CrazyAmphibian/Electrum/readme.md

 **reinforcement liquid**

-	combine aqua regia with metal dust. whenever it touches a solid material it will convert it into dense steel. handy for creating alchemy labs, as dense steel is rather inert, and tough.
+	combine aqua regia with metal or steel dust. whenever it touches a solid material it will convert it into dense steel. handy for creating alchemy labs, as dense steel is rather inert, and tough.

 **other reactions**